Transgender Runners Can Race Boston Marathon Under Identified Gender

 Transgender runners who qualify can take part in the Boston Marathon as their identified gender, according to Boston Marathon officials.

-The issue has garnered attention following a profile in Runners Magazine of three transgender women signed up for the race.
+The issue has garnered attention following a profile in Canadian Running of three transgender women signed up for the race.

 Comments to the article included reservation from readers that the elevated testosterone levels would potentially bump other women from the race, who would otherwise have qualified.

-Note: A previous version of this article referred to Canadian Running as Runner's Magazine.
-This has been corrected.